dougle/jQuery-Ajax-Singleton/README.markdown

 Known Issues
 ------------
 * For delayed initial requests (the first call with delay:500) this will not return an xmlHTTPrequest reference, this is because setTimeout is executing the $.ajax request in the window scope and cannot pass back the value to your function.
 However, subsequent requests with blocking:true **will** pass back the reference.
+* Does not work for getJSON and the other ajax shortcut methods, the projects example above shows my getJSON call converted to longhand $.ajax to make use of this plugin, check out: [$.get](http://api.jquery.com/jQuery.get/) [$.getJSON](http://api.jquery.com/jQuery.getJSON/) [$.getScript](http://api.jquery.com/jQuery.getScript/) [$.post](http://api.jquery.com/jQuery.post/)

 Contributing
 ------------